styck/MoonsweeperC64/README.md

 - `tools/convert_sc.py` — the S-C → 64tass converter used for the port
 - `tools/verify.py` — byte-for-byte checker against `moonsweeperOriginal.lst`
 - `SC_TO_64TASS.md` — the conversion playbook (incl.
 Moonsweeper-specific notes)
+- `HOW_IT_WORKS.md` — **a guided tour of the game for people learning 6502
+  assembly**: the C64 memory map, the game flow, every subsystem (ship, gauges, galaxy screen, collisions, sound, the raster IRQ), and hands-on experiments to try

 ## Build